koalamango/cypress-unit-test-ts-starter/README.md

 # Cypress Unit Test Starter

 A small repository to demonstrate unit testing of Progress Bar component in Cypress 12.
-It's built with React in TypeScript and styling with styled-components.
+It's built with Create-React-App with TypeScript and Styled-components.
 For more information see the following tutorial

 https://medium.com/@koalamango/cypress-unit-testing-react-components-with-typescript-77b38e5043b3